fabexdias/M5Core2-Datalogger/README.md

 - RTC setup
 - Servo PID controller
 - ADC reads
+- RTC time can be defined with touch buttons

 ## ArduinoIDE
 The code is ArduinoIDE compatible, after importing ESP32Time, ESP32Servo, and M5Core2 libraries as explained on the M5Stack website.